TrelisResearch/arc-agi-2025/o3-tools/README.md

     - Add f(..., gzip) as a metric.

 Other ideas:
+[ ] Swap to chat completions endpoint so as to allow for openai-style endpoint usage (enable other models, incl. reasoning).
+THIS IS NOT GOING TO SUPPORT OPENAI REASONING MODELS, WHICH DONT' DISCLOSE THE REASONING TRACE, AND SO YOU MUST USE THE RESPONSES API TO USE REASONING WITH OPENAI MODELS.
+OTHERS (CLAUDE, QWEN, GEMINI?, DEEPSEEK?)
+RESPOND WITH <think> TAGS.
 [ ] Use a code interpreter tool rather than running code from an extract code block.
 [ ] Overfitting checks are probably needed because sometimes all training problems are solved but then the test fails.
 Could just rotate or do simple checks like that.
 [ ] Allow the code environment to persist for a given task. [not relevant until we do the code sandbox locally.]

+Cleanups:
+  [x] Drop the MDL / compression calculation altogether from scripts here.
+  [x] Strip out "tools calls made" etc. as there are no tool calls.
+There are only turns used.
+  [x] Automatically support non-reasoning or reasoning models (no flags required).
+  [x] Improve logging:
+    [x] Manually inspect the prompt.
+    [x] Inspect how wrong grids are passed back to the model (or failed runs of the code produced).
+    [x] in our logging / logs, it would be best to save not just the final responses, but the ones before thta too - so I can inspect what the code output is and what is being passed back in.
+  [x] Run tests on low levels of reasoning effort.

 Completed:
+[x] Bringing the sandbox to be local:
+  [x] Just run the code locally each time, rather than use the remote code interpreter.
+    - Print, after each tool call, the result in terms of pixel match average on all training examples AND number of training examples solved out of those present.
+[x] Include the test grid, it adds information.
+[x] When providing code, also provide a summary of the rationale behind what is being done. (not in the reasoning).
+[Test this out in a clean test script to go in a tests folder.]
+[x] Check whether the code sandbox on openai is ephemeral or not.
+Yes, with `auto` the same container is used and variables persist.
 [x] prompt so that the model keeps reasoning until it finds a python program that solves (for the tool use case). don't include the test examples in the prompt.
 [x] **Simplified scoring**: Removed complex compression-based calculations and focused on core metrics.